LarschLab/bonsai_genericvideorecorder/README.md

 # bonsai_genericVideoRecorder

-Barebone video recorder workflow using Bonsai &amp; ffmpeg.
+Barebone video recorder workflow using Bonsai and ffmpeg.
+(Johannes Larsch 2019, based on instructions from Gonçalo Lopes, see forum post below)

 Strength: very fast real time video compression on modest hardware using any DirectShow Camera.
 Extend with live tracking etc. using Bonsai environment.